corrode/corrode.github.io/content/blog/enums.md

 ## Conclusion

-Enums are a powerful tool in Rust.
-They can be used to represent state transitions, to interact with C code, and much more.
+Enums in Rust are more powerful than in most other languages.
+They can be used to elegantly represent state transitions &mdash;
+even across language boundaries.

-You should consider to use enums whenever you need to represent a set of possible values, for example, the when representing the state of an object.
+You should consider using enums whenever you need to represent a set of possible values, like when representing the state of an object.